 My teaching style is playful and explorative.
 In my classes, you can expect emphasis on the use of breath to support movement and deepen the experience, as well as useful alignment cues to ensure safety and optimal functioning of the body.
 It is my hope that students will leave my classes feeling a stronger connection to the Self, grounded, and open in both body and mind.
 I look forward to seeing you in class, learning, growing and creating together.”

-Crystal was born and raised here in Portland, Oregon and never moved away; a rare breed, indeed.
-She has a Bachelor’s degree in Psychology.
+Crystal was born and raised here in Portland, Oregon.
+She has a BA in Psychology.
 In addition to practicing and teaching yoga, she enjoys working at her friend’s super fun bar, Turn!
 Turn!
 Turn!, handcrafting candles, and traveling.

 “I’ve been practicing yoga since 2000 and loving it!
-Since 2015, I have 350 training hours as an RYT certified through Yoga Alliance.
+Since 2015, I have over 500 training hours as an RYT certified through Yoga Alliance and Living Yoga.

 Emily graduated with her 200 Yoga Teacher Training certificate from The White Lotus Foundation in Santa Barbara, California in 2013.
 She has been practicing various styles of yoga since 2008 and is drawn to the philosophy, spirituality, and accessibility of yoga.